Terror Eyes 1981 Review

 The city of Boston is being terrorised by a head hunting psychopath.
 Dressed in motorcycle leathers and masked by a tinted crash helmet, the killer is decapitating his victims and then submerging their heads in water, which leads the Police to believe that he is a ritualistic maniac.
 Detectives are mystified as to the motives of the deranged assassin and as the bodies pile up they realise that they must move quickly to prevent the terror from striking again.

 Whilst this is most definitely a slasher movie, it does steer close to being classified as something of a gratuitous cop-thriller.
-Usually in these flicks, our protagonist will be either a final girl or a hero of some kind and the Police are written to linger more in the background and turn up only when necessary.
-In Terror Eyes though, the story is told mostly from the eyes of the investigators and the other players aren’t central to the movement of the plot.
-It’s during the kill scenes though that the tone becomes far more grotesque, and the violence is at times astoundingly brutal.
-The killer slashes his victims with a curved machete, which sprays blood over the walls with each slice.
+Usually in more traditional stalk and slash flicks, our protagonist will be either a final girl or a hero of some kind and the Police are mere background characters that assist with moving the plot from A to B. In Terror Eyes though, the story is told mostly from the eyes of the investigators and this somewhat breaks the mould when compared with the flicks that were popular around this time.
+It’s during the kill scenes though that the tone becomes far more slasher-esque, and the violence is at times astoundingly brutal.
+Our boogeyman slashes his victims with a curved machete, which sprays blood over the walls with each slice.
 Aided by a menacing score from Brad Fiedel, these scenes are intimidating and rampant enough to cast aside any confusion on the scary movie classification.